Robust H-infinity kinematic control of manipulator robots using dual quaternion algebra: Introduction

 \section{Introduction}

-To ensure adequate performance, robot task-space kinematic controllers must ensure robustness with respect to modeling errors and uncertainties, exogenous disturbances, kinematic singularities, and even possible representational singularities inherent to the representation used for the description of the end-effector pose.
+To ensure adequate performance, robot task-space kinematic controllers must ensure robustness against modeling errors, uncertainties, and exogenous disturbances that affect the end-effector pose.
 To cope with the challenges that arise from the pose description and possible representation singularities, the coupled translation and rotation kinematics can be modeled using non-minimal representations such as homogeneous transformation matrices (HTM) and unit dual quaternions.
-The unit dual quaternion is a non-singular representation for rigid transformations that is more compact, efficient and less computationally demanding than HTM \citep{2013_Wang_Zhu_AACA,1998_Aspragathos_Dimitros_TSMC}.
-In addition, dual quaternion algebra can represent rigid motions, twists, wrenches and several geometrical primitives\textemdash e.g., Plücker lines, planes\textemdash in a straightforward way \citep{Adorno2017}, which is useful when describing geometrical tasks directly in the task-space \citep{Marinho2018}.
+The unit dual quaternion is a non-singular representation for rigid transformations that is more compact, efficient and less computationally demanding than HTM \citep{1998_Aspragathos_Dimitros_TSMC}.
+In addition, dual quaternion algebra can represent rigid motions, twists, wrenches and several geometrical primitives in a straightforward way, which is useful when describing geometrical tasks directly in the task-space \citep{Marinho2018}.
 Moreover, control laws are defined directly over a vector field, eliminating the need to extract additional parameters or to design matrix-based controllers.

 Thanks to those advantages, there has been an increasing interest in the study of kinematic representation and control in dual quaternion space.
-Those works comprise rigid motion stabilization, tracking, and multiple body coordination \citep{2008_Han_Wei_Li_IJAC,2012_Wang_Han_Yu_Zheng_JMAA,2012_Wang_Yu_Lin_TR,2013_Wang_Yu_SCL,Mas2017}, and kinematic control of manipulators with single and multiple arms and human-robot interaction \citep{2010_Adorno_IROS,2013_Figueredo_Adorno_Ishihara_Borges_ICRA,2015_Adorno_Bo_Fraisse_ROB}.
+Those works comprise rigid motion stabilization, tracking, and multiple body coordination \citep{2008_Han_Wei_Li_IJAC,2012_Wang_Yu_Lin_TR,2013_Wang_Yu_SCL,Mas2017}, and kinematic control of manipulators with single and multiple arms and human-robot interaction \citep{2010_Adorno_IROS,2013_Figueredo_Adorno_Ishihara_Borges_ICRA,2015_Adorno_Bo_Fraisse_ROB}.

-Despite the developments on robot control using dual quaternion algebra, there is still a gap in existing literature concerning the influence of control parameters, uncertainties, and disturbances\textemdash including those caused by kinematic singularities (i.e., when the Jacobian matrix loses rank)\textemdash over the robustness and performance of the trajectory tracking, when the trajectory is represented by unit dual quaternions.
+Despite the developments on robot control using dual quaternion algebra, there is still a gap in existing literature concerning the influence of control parameters, uncertainties, and disturbances over tracking robustness and performance when the trajectory is represented by unit dual quaternions.